hpingel/ARM-Packages-Of-OpenCBM/README.md

-# ARM-Packages-Of-OpenCBM
+# ARM packages of OpenCBM
-Experimental deb-Packages für Debian and Raspbian Linux (architecture armhf and armel)
+Experimental deb-Packages for Debian and Raspbian Linux (architectures armhf and armel)

-These packages reflect the current development state of https://github.com/opencbm/opencbm (master branch)
+These packages reflect the current development state at https://github.com/opencbm/opencbm (master branch)

-Adding some tweaks from me for smoother Debian packaging (https://github.com/OpenCBM/OpenCBM/pull/15)
+I have added some tweaks for a smoother Debian packaging experience.
+Those changes are available in a pull request. (https://github.com/OpenCBM/OpenCBM/pull/15)